TeleSign/csharp_telesign/README.rst

 Installation
 ------------

-To add the TeleSign C# SDK to your NuGet packages:
+To add the TeleSign C# SDK to your project, add the NuGet package:

 .. code-block:: xml